Rdfing/sediBuoyantBoussinesqSimpleFoam/README.md

 # Notes

-For complex problem, this solver struggling converge.
+For complex problem, this solver is struggling with convergence.
 Instead, it is recommanded to run the transient solver to steady state.